rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=LDqv61wmIvw#t=1034

+World weapon: the enemies in the next fight wield Clubs and Javelins.

 Sequence break: you can skip the The Oath Stone of Orkos tutorial fight by doing a "slightly higher double jump" followed by Shield Jump.
 This is just enough height to get to the top early.
 But it's overall more consistent to use